FMCSA guidance on buying and selling MC numbers

 Is it legal to sell an MC number?
 Trucking businesses obviously get bought and sold all the time.
 Think of Knight-Swift buying U.S. Xpress or DB Schenker acquiring USA Truck in big, publicized transactions with lots of lawyers going over the paperwork.

-Freight fraud watchers have in the last few years reported double brokers buying up MCs in the tens, hundreds, or even thousands, whether registering them anew with FMCSA or buying them from existing trucking companies.
+Freight fraud watchers have in the last few years reported double brokers setting up MCs in the tens, hundreds, or even thousands, whether registering them anew with FMCSA or buying them from existing trucking companies.
 Over the same period, cargo theft has ballooned 600%, largely due to stolen, or maybe sold identities of carriers and brokers.

 [Related: How much is your MC worth?
 Maybe as much as $30,000]

-After a cross-border freight specialist was approached to sell his MC, Overdrive asked FMCSA about Truck Secure Inc., a company that advertises as buying and selling MCs.
+After a cross-border freight specialist was approached to sell his MC, Overdrive asked FMCSA about Truck Secure Inc., a company that advertises itself as buying and selling MCs.

 "Operators cannot sell MC numbers individually, but they can sell entire operations or companies and ask FMCSA to record the transfer," an FMCSA spokesperson told Overdrive